Whether you’ve launched your first or fiftieth Facebook Ad campaign, the do-or-die metrics that define your success remain the same.

 How can you lower your cost per sale?
 Use A/B testing to experiment with ad copy, messaging and headlines.
 See which combinations deliver the lowest cost-per-sale.

-Also, make sure your ads have a high relevancy score.
+Also, make sure your ads have a high relevance score.

 So, you need to measure the number of leads and cost per lead in order to measure the success of your lead generation efforts.